Botanical Name: Hierochloe odorata, Anthoxanthum nitens.

 Sweet grass was and still is considered a sacred plant by many native tribes of North America and is traditionally used as incense in many sacred ceremonies, purification processes, healing rituals, peace ceremonies, and initiations.

 It is said that the sweet-smelling smoke cleanses the spirit and brings sacred messages to the higher planes of existence.
-The Native Americans believed that “Wakan Tanka” (The Nature) better understood messages delivered by smoke than those said with words.
+The Native Americans believed that “Wakan Tanka” (Nature) understood messages better if delivered by smoke than those said with words.

 Dosage and Administration